elephantrobotics/mycobot_docs/mycobot_280_M5(2023)en/3-FunctionsAndApplications/6.developmentGuide/python/6_gripper.md

 - **Function:** Determine whether the gripper is running
 - **Return value:**
   - `0`: Indicates that the gripper of the robot arm is not running
   - `1`: Indicates that the gripper of the robot arm is running
   - `-1`: Indicates an error

 **`set_gripper_value(value, speed, gripper_type=None)`**

 - **Function:** Let the gripper rotate to the specified position at the specified speed
 - **Parameter description:**
-- `value`: indicates the position the gripper is going to reach, with a range of 0~256
+  - `value`: indicates the position the gripper is going to reach, with a range of 0~100
-- `speed`: indicates the speed of rotation, with a range of 0~100
+  - `speed`: indicates the speed of rotation, with a range of 1~100
   - `gripper_type`: gripper type, the default is adaptive gripper
     - `1`: adaptive gripper
     - `3`: parallel gripper
     - `4`: flexible gripper
 - **Return value:** 1

 **`get_gripper_value(gripper_type=None)`**

 - **Function:** Get the current position data information of the gripper
 - **Parameter description:**
   - `gripper_type`: gripper type, the default is adaptive gripper
     - `1`: adaptive gripper
     - `3`: parallel gripper
     - `4`: flexible gripper
 - **Return value:** Gripper data information

 **`set_gripper_state(flag, speed, _type=None)`**

 - **Function:** Let the gripper enter the specified state at the specified speed
 - **Parameter description:**
   - `flag`: 1 indicates the gripper is closed, 0 indicates the gripper is open.
-- `speed`: indicates how fast the specified state is reached, the value range is 0~100
+  - `speed`: indicates how fast the specified state is reached, the value range is 1~100
   - `_type`: Gripper type, the default is adaptive gripper
     - `1`: Adaptive gripper
     - `2`: Five-finger dexterous hand
     - `3`: Parallel gripper
     - `4`: Flexible gripper
 - **Return value:** 1

 **`set_HTS_gripper_torque(torque)`**

 - **Function:** Set adaptive gripper torque

-- **Parameter description: **
+- **Parameter description:**
   - `torque`: 150 ~ 900

 - **Return value:** 0 - Setting failed; 1 - Setting successful